Kevin Daly is the founder of Kevin Daly Architects based in Los Angeles, USA.

 He is on the design faculty at the University of California Los Angeles (UCLA) and has lectured at institutions including Stanford University, Cornell University, Rice University, SCI arc, the Architectural League of New York, the University of Texas at Austin, and RISD.

-Kevin Daly will be a member of the LafargeHolcim Awards jury for North America in 2017.
+Kevin Daly was a member of the LafargeHolcim Awards jury for North America in 2017.